-Get your gear ready: Japan’s iconic peak is open for climbers as of today, July 1.
+Get your gear ready: Japan’s iconic peak is open for climbers.

 Maybe it’s when you see the salarymen wielding their fans on the trains, or when you see people in their best Cool Biz attire, or just when you start saying to yourself, “it sure would be nice if they would turn up the AC on this train, and if that sweaty dude next to me had taken a shower this morning.”
 All of us set different standards for acknowledging that summer has come to Japan.